 This courses teaches students how to effectively plan and execute a recreational therapy program that meet psychological, physical and social needs of participants.
 Goal writing, assessing outcome, adaptation and evaluation are topics of special interest.

 In addition to a bachelor's degree, some states require recreational therapists to be licensed, and most employers look for certification beyond undergraduate education.
-As of 2010, the U.S. Bureau of Labor Statistics reported that 22% of recreational therapists worked in nursing care facilities, and a 17% growth (about the same as the average for all occupations) in employment is expected from 2010 to 2020.
-As of May 2012, the BLS reported, the median annual salary for recreational therapists was $42,280 (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that 7% growth in employment is expected from 2018 to 2028, which is faster than average.
+As of May 2018, the BLS reported, the median annual salary for recreational therapists was $47,860 (www.bls.gov).